zhaodadu111/Hiwonder_robot/README.md

 scenarios, allowing it to perform sorting, stacking, classification, and more.
 Additionally, with microphone, speaker and sound card, JetArm ultimate kit extends its capabilities to enable voice-controlled color recognition and tracking.
+This github pages shows the tutorial of JetArm robot.
 ![{476E11FD-CB32-4693-A10E-C26B78103669}](https://github.com/user-attachments/assets/20e82a95-9b3e-449b-b0de-ec7567f8a2c5)